ACoreFundamentals/Machine-Learning/README.md

 **How we will learn**

-We will go through the theory on how it works and why, then we procede to code implementaion and finaly applying what we have learn to a real life problem using one of the framewoks.
+We will go through the theory on how it works and why, then we procede to code implementaion and finally applying what we have learn to a real life problem using one of the framewoks.

 * e.g, Each concept will have a 3 videos for Theory,Code and Application